NodeBB/NodeBB/docs/installing/os/smartos.rst

 NodeBB requires the following software to be installed:

-* A version of Node.js at least 0.10 or greater.
+* Node.js (version 0.10 or greater, instructions below).
-* Redis, version 2.6 or greater or MongoDB, version 2.6 or greater.
-(Steps to use Redis are given below.)
+* Redis (version 2.6 or greater, instructions below) or MongoDB (version 2.6 or greater).
-* nginx, version 1.3.13 or greater (**only if** intending to use nginx to proxy requests to a NodeBB server).
+* nginx (version 1.3.13 or greater, **only if** intending to use nginx to proxy requests to a NodeBB server).

 Server Access
 ----------------